To create a useful revision history, teams should first agree on a commit message convention to use. This also applies to personal projects.

 This option sets the commit's message.

 git add static/admin/config.yml git commit -m "Setup multiple roles for netlify-cms git gateway"

-git commit -a "Setup multiple roles for netlify-cms git gateway"
+git commit -a -m "Add a new role for netlify-cms git gateway"

-This option rewrites the very last commit with any currently staged changes or a new commit message.
-It should only be performed on commits that have not been pushed to a remote repository yet.
+This option rewrites the very last commit with any currently staged changes or a new commit message and should only be performed on commits that have not been pushed to a remote repository, yet.

 git add . git commit --amend -m "Update roles for netlify-cms git gateway"

 You might say, "It's just a personal project."
 Yes, you work alone now, but what happens when you work with a team or contribute to open source?